thommyV91/Suck-a-Coin/doc/build-unix.md

 Dependency Build Instructions: Gentoo
 -------------------------------------

-Note: Currently, there is no paycoin ebuild available in overlay
+Note: Currently, there is no Suck-a-Coin ebuild available in overlay

 emerge -av1 --noreplace dev-libs/boost dev-libs/glib dev-libs/openssl sys-libs/db:4.8

 Note: If you like to have UPnP support, you need to install net-libs/miniupnpc.

-Take the following steps to build (no UPnP support): cd paycoin/src make -f makefile.unix USE_UPNP= BDB_INCLUDE_PATH='/usr/include/db4.8' strip paycoind
+Take the following steps to build (no UPnP support): cd Suck-a-Coin/src make -f makefile.unix USE_UPNP= BDB_INCLUDE_PATH='/usr/include/db4.8' strip Suck-a-Coind

 Notes
 -----
-The release is built with GCC and then "strip paycoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip Suck-a-Coind" to strip the debug symbols, which reduces the executable size by about 90%.